Julia Sévilla-Fraysse, cello

 Antoine De Grolée, piano

-This album, Folklore, recorded by cellist Julia Sévilla-Fraysse and pianist Antoine De Grolée includes music of composers who lived in central Europe between the XIX and XX century.
+This album, Folklore, recorded by cellist Julia Sévilla-Fraysse and pianist Antoine De Grolée includes music of composers who lived in central Europe between the 19th and 20th century.
 This is a choice both nice and interesting because at that time the feeling of cultural identity began to spread in this portion of Europe, divided among two enormous multicultural empires, the Prussian and the Austro-Hungarian Empires, and Slavic-speaking populations became more and more interested in their culture and rediscovered their folklore and traditions.
 The influence of this heritage was later manifest their artistic expression and especially in music.

 The journey of Folklore begins with Antonìn Dvořák and his Rondo in G major, op.
 94. Two versions of the Rondo exists.
 The first one, a cello and piano version, has been written in 1891 and dedicated to the composer’s friend, Hanuš Wihan.
 Wihan played with Dvorák at the premiere of the work in 1892, during a farewell concert of the composer, who was about to leave for America.
 The second version, scored in 1893, is the rearrangement of the first for cello and orchestra.
 It is of course the first version which has been recorded in Folklore.